 While isotretinoin and hormonal medications target oil production to reduce acne, antibiotic treatments target the bacteria involved in cystic acne.

-Oral antibiotics, such as tetracycline or doxycycline, may be prescribed for cystic acne to reduce inflammation and kill bacteria.
+Oral antibiotics, such as tetracycline or doxycycline, may be prescribed for cystic acne to reduce inflammation and kill bacteria in the short term.
 Antibiotics are often not prescribed long term due to the risk of antibiotic resistance and the disruption they can cause in the balance of bacteria in our gut.

 Cystic acne is difficult to treat with topical products since the lesions are so deep, but often prescription topicals are combined with oral medication to help keep pores clear.